Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 =====================================

+Bait - After you die, your killer will automatically self report your body

 Flash - You are faster

 Gigant - You are bigger and slower

 Lucky - You have a chance to survive a murder

 Mini - You are smaller and slower

-Radar - You have arrow pointing to closest player Second life - Survive murder attempt, after meeting you get notification that your second life has started
+Radar - You have arrow pointing to closest player

+Second life - Survive murder attempt, after meeting you get notification that your second life has started

 =====================================